-Stated Capital, Purchase of own Shares and CULS
+Stated capital, purchase of own shares and CULS

-Details of the ZDP shares and the Ordinary shares can be found in Notes 15 and 18 on pages 70 to 73.
+Details of the ZDP shares and the Ordinary shares can be found in Notes 15 and 18.
 During the year the Company did not buy back any of its own shares.
-Details of the CULS can be found in Note 14 on page 70.
+Details of the CULS can be found in Note 14.